Genusbiz/docs/README.md

 * Change header capitalisation to [sentence case](https://en.wikipedia.org/wiki/Letter_case#Case_styles).
 Example [here](developers/installation-and-configuration/system-requirements.md).
 * Automatically converted media files have ended up with a GUID file name like "ID3C264089A1BE49C2.IDC90AF0450EE242F6.png".
 Please change to a "normal" descriptive name - or simply delete the file if it is a screen dump that is hard to maintain (ref. the guidelines regarding screen shots above).

+## Known issues
+* Word breaking is bad..., both in headings, text and the right-side "In this article" (side affix) pane.
+We are going to introduce a new template (style) that will fix this problem.
+* The selection highlighting in the right-side "In this article" (side affix) pane doesn't behave correctly for articles with many subheadings.
+The last letters in the side affix headings are sometimes cut-off.

 ## Ways to contribute
 You can submit updates to the Genus App Platform documentation as follows:
 * If your are making small changes, like adjusting content of an article, use the [GitHub](https://github.com/GenusAS/docs) user interface.
 Either find the article in this repository, or visit the article on [docs.genus.no](https://docs.genus.no) and click the "Improve this doc" link, which will take you to the article in GitHub.